 If you are looking to travel to Cartagena Colombia, here are some things we recommend for your travels.
-The #1 thing is obviously choosing TGW as your travel company.
+Check out our Cartagena Colombia Travel List.
+These are the hotels, tours and tips we recommend when traveling to this beautiful city!

 Travel to Cartagena Colombia with TGW Travel Group